-I have been to Llandudno twice once in 1999 and again in 2015.
+I have been to Llandudno in North Wales three times once in 1999 and again in 2015 and 2019.
 In that time little had seemed to change.
 Let’s have a look at things to do in Llandudno and its surrounds.

 Things to do in Llandudno